Strictly nef Bundles: Introduction

 \section{Introduction}

-A line bundle $L$ on a projective variety $X$ is called strictly nef if $\deg(L|_{C}) > 0$ for all integral curves $C \subset X$.
-A vector bundle $ \mathcal{E}$ on X is called strictly nef if the corresponding hyperplane bundle $\mathcal{O}_{\mathbb{P} \mathcal{E}}(1)$ is strictly nef on $\mathbb{P} \mathcal{E}$.
-There are old examples of Mumford and Ramanujam (ex 10.6, 10.7 in \cite{Hartshorne1}) which show that a strictly nef (even effective) line bundle needn't be ample.
+A line bundle $L$ on a projective variety $X$ is called \emph{strictly nef} if $\deg(L|_{C}) > 0$ for all integral curves $C \subset X$.
+A vector bundle $ \mathcal{E}$ on X is called strictly nef if the corresponding hyperplane bundle $\mathcal{O}_{\mathbb{P} \mathcal{E}}(1)$ is strictly nef on $\mathbb{P} \mathcal{E}$, where $\mathbb{P}\mathcal{E}$ is the projective bundle over $X$ associated to $\mathcal{E}$.
+There are old examples of Mumford and Ramanujam (example 10.6, page 56 and example 10.8, page 57 in \cite{Hartshorne1}) which show that a strictly nef (even effective) line bundle needn't be ample.
 However, it is known that strictly nef line bundles on homogeneous varieties are ample.
-For abelian varieties, this is Prop 1.4 in \cite{Serrano}, whereas for Flag varieties (being Fano), it follows from the basepoint free theorem.
+For abelian varieties, this is Prop 1.4 in \cite{Serrano}, whereas for flag varieties (being Fano), it follows from the basepoint free theorem (Theorem 3.3 in \cite{KM}): if $L$ is a strictly nef line bundle on a smooth Fano variety $X$, then $L-K_X$ is ample, hence $L$ is semiample.
+Now, it is easy to see that $L$ must be ample: replacing $L$ by a positive tensor power, we may assume that $L$ is globally generated.
+Let $\phi: X \rightarrow Y$ be the morphism given by the linear system $|L|$.
+Then $L=\phi^*(A)$ for some ample $A \in \Pic Y$.
+If $\phi(C)=pt$ for some curve $C \in X$, then $L|_C=\phi^*(A)|_C =\mathcal{O}_C$ which can't be since $L$ is strictly nef.
+Thus $\phi$ is finite and $L$, being a finite pullback of an ample divisor is also ample.\\

-Given all this, it is natural to wonder what happens for strictly nef bundles of higher rank on Homogeneous varieties.
-We will see in Section 1 that strictly nef bundles on a Flag Variety which are Homogeneous, are indeed ample.
+Given all this, it is natural to wonder what happens for strictly nef bundles of higher rank on homogeneous varieties.
+We will see in Section 1 that strictly nef bundles on a flag variety which are homogeneous, are indeed ample.
 In Section 2, we will consider question 2.5 in \cite{BHN} which asks whether for vector bundles on an abelian variety, ampleness on curves implies ampleness.

-\section{Homogeneous bundles on Flag Varieties}
+\section{Homogeneous bundles on flag varieties}